 Pssst… We’ve even built a tool into our product roadmap software that helps users facilitate transparency in their own companies: a Sharing Custom Views feature that lets teams share visions, strategies, and tactical-level plans with various internal and external audiences.

 But the question “Is transparency a good idea?” can’t be answered intelligently without context.
 There are contexts in which being transparent can create value for everyone, and others when all you’ll do is unnecessarily upset people.
 Let’s look at a few examples of each.

 This is a common misinterpretation of organizational transparency.
-Many companies think that being transparent means telling their customers and the public everything, so they share every detail of their plans, their progress, their setbacks—every step their organization takes.
+Many companies think that being transparent means telling their customers and the public everything.
+As such, they share every detail of their plans, their progress, their setbacks—every step their organization takes.

-Problem is, when these companies begin broadcasting all of their negative news, they can actually overdo it and create an exaggerated sense of how bad things are.
-They might chase away would-be customers who mistakenly view the company as perpetually troubled.
+Problem is, when these companies begin broadcasting all of their negative news, they might chase away would-be customers who mistakenly view the company as perpetually troubled.